Altuve, Arenado, Chisholm, Rodón won’t play in All-Star Game

 Altuve said of his knee on Saturday that he was ”waiting to see how it responded today and I think we all agree that we’re making the best decision.”
 He also said ”I don’t think we’re going to go” when asked if he was going to go to LA, adding ”we’re going to do some treatment and get ready for the second half.”

-Miami manager Don Mattingly said of Chisholm that “anybody that’s in the IL is in medical’s hands until they’re not.”

-“I’m sure he’s disappointed he can’t play.
-He’s earned that right to play,” Mattingly said, adding that Chisholm is “getting better and hopefully he’ll have many more of these (opportunities.)”
+Miami manager Don Mattingly said Chisholm is ”getting better and hopefully he’ll have many more of these (opportunities.)”

+New York Mets second baseman Jeff McNeil will replace Chisholm in the starting lineup.

+”Not really how I wanted to be named All-Star starter with someone going down,” McNeil said. ”So I do wish the best to Jazz and hopefully he gets back on the field soon.
+But super excited for the opportunity to be in the game.”

-The 23-year-old Giménez, who came to Cleveland last year as part of the trade that sent shortstop Francisco Lindor to the New York Mets, is having a standout season.
+The 23-year-old Gimenez, who came to Cleveland last year as part of the trade that sent shortstop Francisco Lindor to the Mets, is having a standout season.
 He’s batting .299 with 10 homers and 43 RBIs in 78 games while playing solid defense.
 He’s also been clutch, batting .384 with runners in scoring position.

-AP Sports Writers Kristie Rieken in Houston and Tom Withers in Cleveland contributed to this report.
-Warren Mayes in St. Louis and Santos Perez in Miami also contributed to this report.